Greg’s Platform

 We must work to create an environment where all students can Grow, Learn, and Succeed.

 More and more students are missing class, at a growing rate each year.
 Students can’t learn if they aren’t in school.
 As a school board, we can do much more to keep our students in school and keep our kids learning.
-Students are more likely to come to school when they feel welcomed, when they feel safe, and feel a sense of belonging.
+Students are more likely to come to school when they feel welcomed, when they feel safe, and when they feel a sense of belonging.

 Research has shown that diversity and teacher retention can have massive positive impacts on students.
 Students benefit from seeing leaders who represent them.
 Teacher recruitment and retention is more urgent than ever.
 The success of our students depends on it.